svein83/scripts/README.md

 # websearch
-Simple script to simplify adding of effortless web-search to any environment.
+Just a script I use to add fast web-searches anywhere.

 ## this script currently uses:
 hURL for URL work